goradd/goradd/doc/quickstart.md

 in the nearest go.mod file to read the current module environment.

 ## GO 1.18+
-GO 1.16 adds a new wrinkle to the module problem.
+GO 1.16 added a new wrinkle to the module problem.
 Before this version, GO would automatically update the go.mod and go.sum files with any missing packages.
 You could also tell it to automatically update to the latest version of everything.